jannic/rp-microcontroller-rs/README.md

 [MIT license](LICENSE-MIT) and the [Apache License (Version 2.0)](LICENSE-APACHE), at your option.

 Parts of this code was copied from [rp-rs](https://github.com/rp-rs/), which is published under the same license.

+(Code in this repo has been superseeded by better alternatives.
+It will be removed in the future.)